 The hotel industry is undergoing a technological revival and the race to provide effective digital solutions for in-room guest communication has yielded a range of innovative approaches.
 Two of the major front-runners are app-based solutions for smartphones and tablets, and integrated tablet solutions that come ready to use as part of the hotel room.

 The digital hotel guest

 The hotel guest of today is more connected than ever before, and even those from demographics that were once considered technophobes are adopting mobile technology surprisingly quickly.
 According to Statista, the number of people in the US that own smartphones surpassed 250 million in 2018 with similar rates also being observed around the world.
-Although tablet ownership has not hit the same heights – with just over half of the US population owning one at the beginning of 2018 – they’re still selling at a steady rate which looks set to continue for the foreseeable future.
+Although tablet ownership has not hit the same heights – with nearly 300 million Americans owning one at the beginning of 2021 – they’re still selling at a steady rate which looks set to continue for the foreseeable future.
 The widespread adoption of digital technology has meant hoteliers have no choice but to take note of this change and adapt their services to meet the evolving demands of their guests.

 The differences between app-based and in-room integrated tablet solutions

 Both these solutions allow hotel guests easy access to the offers and services of a hotel through a digital interface.
 In turn, they provide hoteliers with a centralized platform through which they can present the range of services on offer at their establishment.
 The main difference between the two is, of course, that an app needs to be downloaded onto a guest’s personal device while an in-room tablet solution is a standalone device that requires no registration or process of downloading.
 Tablets can also function as a central system for room and entertainment controls and as a digital guest directory, alarm clock, and stand – qualities that make it the better solution of the two.